Updated 2024

 You will both need to sign page 4, in the presence of:

-TIP #5: If you're going to be moving to a new residential address between lodging your NOIM and getting married - fill out your NOIM with your current address, and let your celebrant know your new address once you have moved in.
+TIP: If you're going to be moving to a new residential address and/or changing jobs between lodging your NOIM and getting married - fill out your NOIM with your current address and/or current job, and let your celebrant know your new address once you have moved in.

 PART 2: Send the completed NOIM to your celebrant

-The day your celebrant receives your email - the NOIM will be officially “lodged”.
+The day your celebrant receives the correctly completed document - the NOIM will be officially “lodged”.

 Remember: Your celebrant needs to receive your NOIM 30 days, or one calendar month, prior to your ceremony date.